 Congressional Art Competition

-Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Congressional Art Competition is an opportunity to recognize and encourage artistic talent in the nation, as well as in the 5th congressional district.
+Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
+The Congressional Art Competition is an opportunity to recognize and encourage artistic talent in the nation, as well as in our congressional district.
 This competition, known as An Artistic Discovery, is open to all high school students in the 5th District.
 The overall winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nationwide.

 Congressional Art Competition Guidelines